How we turned tweets into donations with WWF’s world first emoji-based fundraising campaign

 The mechanic was simple:

-- WWF tweeted an image showing all 17 of the #EndangeredEmjoi, which people had to retweet in order to register.
+*WWF tweeted an image showing all 17 of the #EndangeredEmoji, which people had to retweet in order to register.

 A scalable system architecture

 Cohaesus worked closely with Twitter to develop a back-end system using Docker containers and a horizontally scalable architecture built around RabbitMQ, MongoDB and Python workers.
-This meant it could quickly scale to handle thousands of messages a second when WWF ambassadors, with millions of followers, retweeted the campaign.
+This enabled the ability to quickly scale to handle thousands of messages a second when WWF ambassadors, with millions of followers, retweeted the campaign.